 Analysis / Bias

-Currently, the President of Taiwan is Tsai Ing-wen, who is a member of the center-left Democratic Progressive Party and also The first woman to be elected to the office.
+Currently, the President of Taiwan is Tsai Ing-wen, a member of the center-left Democratic Progressive Party and the first woman to be elected to the office.

-In review, CNA publishes articles with neutral language such as “President Tsai unveils growth roadmap for southern Taiwan”, and reports with balance, representing both sides.
-For example, in the same article they also publish the opposition KMT (Center-Right) presidential candidate Daniel Han Kuo-yu’s view, who is running against president Tsai Ing-wen.
-In another article that reports on same sex marriage their is again little bias present: “Taiwan records almost 1,200 gay marriages, 2 divorces since May 24”.
+In review, CNA publishes articles with neutral language, such as “President Tsai unveils growth roadmap for southern Taiwan,” and reports with balance, representing both sides.
+For example, in the same article, they also publish the opposition KMT (Center-Right) presidential candidate Daniel Han Kuo-yu’s view, who is running against President Tsai Ing-wen.
+In another article that reports on same-sex marriage, little bias is present: “Taiwan records almost 1,200 gay marriages, 2 divorces since May 24”.

-When it comes to sourcing, CNA’s media partners include the Associated Press, Reuters, Agence France-Presse, Deutsche Welle, and Bloomberg.
+Regarding sourcing, CNA’s media partners include the Associated Press, Reuters, Agence France-Presse, Deutsche Welle, and Bloomberg.
 However, articles often do not contain hyperlinks.
-When covering world news, pertaining to the USA, they cover the Trump admin with a neutral tone such as in this: “Trump approves F-16 sale to Taiwan.”
+When covering world news about the USA, they cover the former Trump admin with a neutral tone, such as in this: “Trump approves F-16 sale to Taiwan.”
 Scientifically, CNA is generally pro-science with news stories concerned about climate change.

-Overall, we rate Central News Agency (CNA) / Focus Taiwan, Left-Center Biased based on significant funding from the Government, which is currently ruled by the Democratic Progressive Party.
-However, this rating may change in the future when Government funding is removed.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 12/14/2019)
+Overall, we rate Central News Agency (CNA) / Focus Taiwan Left-Center Biased based on significant funding from the Government, which the Democratic Progressive Party currently rules.
+However, this rating may change when Government funding is removed.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(M. Huitsing 12/11/2020) Updated (08/24/2022)